pallets/flask/docs/config.rst

                                   if they are not requested by an XMLHttpRequest object (controlled by
                                   the ``X-Requested-With`` header)
+``TEMPLATES_AUTO_RELOAD``         Flask checks if template was modified each
+                                  time it is requested and reloads it if necessary.
+But disk I/O is costly and it may be viable to disable this feature by setting this key to ``False``.
+This option does not affect debug mode.
 ================================= =========================================

 .. admonition:: More on ``SERVER_NAME``